US Fulbright Logo

 Affiliation

-Applicants are responsible for arranging their own affiliations with an academic institution, research facility, or another appropriate organization, and for submitting supporting documentation verifying this affiliation at the time of application.
+Applicants are responsible for arranging their own affiliations with an academic institution, research facility, or another appropriate organization, and must submit documentation verifying this affiliation at the time of application.

 Affiliation Fees/Tuition